At 5 years my Vanilla Orchid finally began to flower!

 First signs of budding

 A Vanilla plant takes 3 to 5 years before it flowers for the first time.
-It takes 9 to 10 months for the pollinated orchids to produce the bean.
+Then, 9 to 10 months for the pollinated orchids to produce the bean.
 After the beans are harvested they're processed, dried and aged which can take from 3 to 6 months.
-From a flower to finished product it takes at least 12 months.
+From a flower to finished product is around 12 months.

 At 10 months some of the beans were barely changing color but began to split at the ends.
 Next year I may harvest the bunches a week earlier, before there's any color change.